for notebooks: https://wiki.archlinux.org/index.php/TLP

 You should also mask the systemd service systemd-rfkill.service and socket systemd-rfkill.socket to avoid conflicts and assure proper operation of TLP’s radio device switching options.

 sudo systemctl mask systemd-rfkill.service systemd-rfkill.socket

-Nowadays Thermald is removed from the Arch repo to the AUR, so therefor to install, you can use yay or if you’ve installed a gui installer you can also use that one. in this example we use yay.
+Nowadays Thermald is removed from the Arch repo to the AUR, so therefore to install, you can use yay or if you’ve installed a GUI installer you can also use that one. in this example we use yay.

 yay -S thermald systemd-manager

 Most of the time you’ll get the notification that your CPU is not supported, so you will need to add an option to the service file:

 Then choose thermald and the tab “File” on its config (right sided)

 Add –ignore-cpuid-check to the ExecStart= line and save the file (bottom button ? )